microsoft/entref-spring-boot/api/README.md

 ## Application Configuration

+ ### Azure Resources
+ To configure environmental variables in Azure Resources:

+ + Open the blade for the application in the [Azure Portal](https://portal.azure.com/)
+ + Click on **Application Settings**
+ + Under the *Application Settings* category, there are key/value pairs that your app will load on start up.
+Additional information provided [here](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure#app-settings).

 We use [Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) for configuration.
 Currently `development` and `production` are the two possible values for the `spring.profiles.active` property.
 By default, `development` is assumed.
 Note: `default` is technically it's own profile, which is the same as `development`.
 The following sections document the possible configuration values as logically grouped sets.